 My estimate is that these women are not gentlefolk because he refers to them as ‘women’, rather than ladies, or by giving their names, or marital status.
 I would expect a woman of good character in this period to be called ‘Mrs Bellingham’, or their character in some way to be commented on.
 ‘Several women’ is I think derogatory (cf 31 Jan: ‘ye Coll and his Lady’; 6 Feb: ‘we went to see Mr Barton’s mother and sisters: one is marry’d to one Peatson, and ye other, Mrs (Miss) Prudence is unmarried; she is pretty but inclinable to grow fat’) … I am certainly proposing that the evidence for the presence of genteel women in the coffee-house is slim.
 Nothing I’ve read since has changed my mind, though there is a lot of evidence that women worked in coffee-houses as servants, managers and prostitutes.

-Against this is the fact that Mary Molyneux, who would certainly be included among the gentlefolk, stayed at the coffee house.
+Against this is the fact that Mary Molyneux, who would certainly be included among the gentlefolk, stayed at the Church Street coffee house.
 As Prof Kirkham has pointed out (email, 28 June 2017), she would have been unlikely to have visited ‘a haunt of prostitutes’.
-Additionally, Prof Ellis’s view that Bellingham’s referring to the females at the coffee house as women rather than ladies is derogatory is not borne out by other entries in Bellingham’s diary: ‘I walk’t wth ye women to Enam [Avenham], and treated them att ye ale-house’ (24 March 1690); ‘was in ye evening att Enam, where my cousen W. B. [William Bellingham]treated ye women’ (21 April 1690).
-It does not seem likely that Thomas Bellingham would wish to be seen walking in public in the company of prostitutes.
+However, Prof Ellis’s view that Bellingham’s referring to the females at the coffee house (the Main Sprit Weind coffee house, not the Molyneux one) as women rather than ladies is derogatory could be supported by other entries in Bellingham’s diary: ‘I walk’t wth ye women to Enam [Avenham], and treated them att ye ale-house’ (24 March 1690); ‘was in ye evening att Enam, where my cousen W. B. [William Bellingham] treated ye women’ (21 April 1690).
+It does not seem likely that Thomas Bellingham would wish to be seen walking in public in the company of prostitutes, but it is also possible that the Avenham alehouse was a place of ill-repute.
+In the diary entries female members of the local gentry are occasionally to be found in the more reputable inns in the town but would be unlikely to visit a common alehouse.

 ‘Preston Court Leet Records’, accessed 29 January 2017, http://c5110394.myzen.co.uk/mw/index.php?title=Main_Page.